Ungeziefi/Subnautica-Mods/Fixes/Fixes Progress.md

 - The Mobile Vehicle Bay now sinks when not deployed.
 (Vanilla feature.)
 - Peepers close their eyes when near the player.
 (Out of scope.)
 - Equipped dead fish's position changes if it is in your inventory when the game is loaded.
 (Can't reproduce.)

+---

+# New
+### Done
+- Anisotropic filtering is now forced on every texture.